CheatBot/SXOS-CheatDB/README.md

 # SXOS Cheat DB

+NOTE This is a test repo for MentalBlank twitter bot

 This is a collection of cheat codes for use with Team Xecuter's SXOS CFW on Nintendo Switch

 Title ID database can be found at http://nswdb.com/ and https://switchbrew.org/w/index.php?title=Title_list/Games